Home | Volume 49 | Article number 53

 Discussion Up Down

 We report consensus findings on the implementation of LA ART among adolescents and youth with HIV from a large group of stakeholders (nearly 50% less than 35 years old) attending an international workshop on HIV in young people.
-A major strength of this report is that participants include youth advocates and multidisciplinary frontline programmatic and research staff working with these populations across multiple LMICs, including in Africa where the HIV epidemic is disproportionately occurring.
+A major strength of this report is that participants included youth advocates and multidisciplinary frontline programmatic and research staff working with youth across multiple LMICs, including disproportionately affected countries in Africa.
 Our nominal group technique and analysis identified key barriers at five different social-ecological levels.
 We synthesized these barriers and the proposed tangible solutions and strategies for consideration when designing youth-centered LA ART programs, especially those relevant to African countries.

 Along the five social-ecological levels, several recurrent themes emerged relating to barriers and facilitators.
 Not surprisingly and following published multi-country analysis on considerations for the rollout of novel ART [35], the highest number of ranked barriers in our analysis was at the institutional/organizational level.
 These barriers included the need for a competent workforce and confident healthcare workers, an increased number of patients at clinic visits, changes in clinic flow and patient follow-up protocols, and multiple logistics of cold-chain storage of LA CAB/RPV and disposal of supplies.
 These barriers align and resonate with the body of evidence on the ongoing need for multi-level health system strengthening and investment in human resources [36].
-Based on participants´ feedback and suggested pathways for LA ART implementation, we argue that integration of LA ART into existing ART programs provides a unique opportunity to update and optimize HIV-related pieces of training, standard operating procedures, patient outcomes monitoring, and intensified focus on quality of care in clinical settings [36,37].
+Based on participants´ feedback and suggested pathways for LA ART implementation, we argue that integration of LA ART into existing ART programs provides a unique opportunity to update and optimize HIV-related provider training, standard operating procedures, and patient outcomes monitoring, and to intensify focus on the quality of clinical care [36,37].

 Reminiscent of recent experiences with COVID-19 vaccines [38,39], misinformation and misconceptions about LA ART within communities and among AY were perceived as prominent barriers at interpersonal and individual levels.
 Lack of attention to interpersonal and social dynamics limits our understanding of the effective strategies needed to expand and scale up ART access, for example in high HIV burden African countries [40].
 As suggested by Myburgh et al. it is not enough to place a predominant focus on health system infrastructure when expanding ART access; innovative individual and interpersonal-level strategies are additionally required to “increase the number of clients on ART while sustaining current processes to retain all in care” [40].
 Based on the individual and interpersonal level solutions provided by our participants, providing transparent and accurate information, addressing myths and misperceptions, optimizing peer education, engagement, and advocacy, and reducing/eliminating stigma will all be crucially important for a successful LA ART rollout for AY.
 These barrier-focused solutions are consistent with the principles of differentiated service delivery and high-quality care in HIV programs as described by the WHO [37,41].